 Sour Cream + Scallion Mashed Potatoes

-Place potatoes, salt, bay leaves, and cold water into stockpot.
-Place over medium-high heat and bring to a boil.
+1. Place potatoes, salt, bay leaves, and cold water into a stockpot.
+Place over high heat and bring to a boil.
 Boil for approximately 20 minutes until potatoes are tender.
 Turn down heat during process if needed.

-When you are ready to finish the potatoes, be it the next day or the following, remove them from the refrigerator and let come to room temperature.
+4. When you are ready to finish the potatoes, be it the next day or the following, remove them from the refrigerator and let them come to room temperature.

-Heat milk in a large saucepan over low heat.
+5. Heat milk in a large saucepan over low heat.
 Milk does not need to boil; it only needs to be hot.
+Turn heat to low.

-Once hot, turn heat down to low and start adding mashed potatoes to milk mixture slowly, mashing with each addition.
+6. Start to add mashed potatoes to milk mixture slowly, mashing with each addition.
 In no time, you will start to see your mashed potatoes come together!
 Make sure the entire mixture is hot before removing from heat.

 7. Once removing from heat, add sour cream, scallions, salt, and pepper, fold together until incorporated.

 8. Serve hot.